Welcome To National Association of Soroptimist International of India (NASI)

 - The Advancement of International Understandings, Goodwill and Peace

-NASI was conceptualized 25 years ago .In 1989 the prominent clubs were Calcutta (original), Burdwan, Jubbalpore, North Bombay and South Bombay.
+NASI was conceptualized 25 years ago.In 1989 the prominent clubs were Calcutta (original), Burdwan, Jubbalpore, North Bombay and South Bombay.
 Bombay North was the first SI Club in India.
 South Bombay came second followed by Calcutta and Jabbalpore.
-The last does not exist any longer.
+The S I clubs of South Bombay and Jabbalpore have since ceased to exist.

-Some of the Past Presidents of NASI have been: Aroti Dutt, Anntionette D’Costa, Chitra Ghosh, Shirin Warne, Kamala Suri, Shibani Das, Kasturi Shankar, Kamla Prasad, Promila Khandelwal, Sheela Rao, Deepanwita Chowdhury, Annette Mascarenhas and Shreelata Naraynan
+The Past Presidents of NASI have been: Aroti Dutt, Anntionette D’Costa, Chitra Ghosh, Shirin Warne, Kamala Suri, Shibani Das, Kasturi Shankar, Kamla Prasad, Promila Khandelwal, Sheela Rao, Deepanwita Chowdhury, Annette Mascarenhas, Shreelata Narayanan and Lata Krishnan.